CyberTrackerConservation/aerialsurvey/README.md

 ---

-Understood.
-We'll revert **Section 4: Installation and Setup** to its original purpose — just covering installation of CyberTracker and connecting to an already-configured backend.
-The customization and backend setup steps will move to a new section, likely titled **Customizing and Deploying the Form** or similar.

-Here is the **revised Section 4: Installation and Setup**, focused only on installing CyberTracker and connecting to a backend:

----

 ## Installation and Setup

 If the form has already been created and deployed to a backend (e.g., KoBoToolbox, ODK, or Survey123), getting started with data collection is simple.
 Just install CyberTracker on your mobile device and connect to your backend account.